Join a meeting as an avatar in Microsoft Teams

 Troubleshooting

-To use avatars for Teams, the minimum hardware spec requires a two-core processor with 6GB of RAM.
-For the best experience, we recommend a hardware spec of a four-core processor and 8GB of RAM.
+To use Avatars for Teams, your computer needs at least a two-core processor with 6GB of RAM.
+For the best experience, we recommend a four-core processor and 8GB of RAM.
 To learn more, see Hardware requirements for Microsoft Teams.

 Common low-bandwidth issues